othermedia/js-handbook/libraries.md

 The major JavaScript libraries we use are [YUI][yui], [JS.Class][jsclass] and [Ojay][ojay].
 These libraries handle the core areas of modern web client-side
-development: Ajax, animation, DOM manipulation and event handling.
+development: DOM traversal and manipulation, event handling, Ajax, and animation.

 ### JS.Class